 The Nature of Forgetting: Neurofeedback and Psychotherapy in the Treatment of Dissociative Disorders

-6 Live lectures by author, therapist, and mentor Sebern Fisher
+6 recorded lectures by author, therapist, and mentor Sebern Fisher

-This live webinar series will explore the latest neuroscience research in developmental trauma and discuss how its findings challenge the prevailing belief that dissociation, repression, resistance and regression are primarily psychological defense mechanisms, at least in those with histories of neglect and abuse in childhood.
-We will instead address them as they are — habitual firing patterns in the brain that form in response to survival threats early in life.
+This webinar series explores the latest neuroscience research in developmental trauma and discusses how its findings challenge the prevailing belief that dissociation, repression, resistance and regression are primarily psychological defense mechanisms, at least in those with histories of neglect and abuse in childhood.
+We instead address them as they are — habitual firing patterns in the brain that form in response to survival threats early in life.
 When there are enough fearful stimuli the brain tends to return to its earliest patterns of protection.

 The neuroscience of trauma is clearly indicating that we must change these habitual firing patterns in the brain.
 Presently the only way we know to do this is with neurofeedback.
 We will review protocols that help those who have never experienced a sense of self and other to develop this capacity, primarily but not solely through affect regulation.
 And we will look at how all of this plays out in the therapy relationship, particularly with the “treatment-resistant” patients.
 We will discuss why these patients need highly skilled therapists who understand the brain dynamics underlying interpersonal ones.

 Registration for this course will be available soon at https://www.eeglearn.com.

 - Explore the emerging neuroscience of trauma and dissociation

 - Describe the default mode network (DMN) and its relationship to the sense of self in developmental trauma